yigitozkavci/wowwizard/README.md

 $ gulp watch
 ```
 after you installed both npm and this package's devDependencies(which include gulp & its packages).
-# License
+## License
 All code licensed under the MIT License.
+See <a href="https://github.com/yigitozkavci/wowwizard/blob/master/LICENSE">link</a>.
 As long as you don't remove my name from the source, you are free to use it anywhere.